Learn About the Adoption Process

 If you are interested in adopting, simply fill out an adoption questionnaire.
 If there’s a match, you’ll have the opportunity to meet the animal at the sanctuary during a scheduled visit.
 If you then decide to adopt, we will complete a home check and schedule the animal for a final health exam.

+If this is your first time adopting or you are simply looking for additional guidance, check out our resource page!
 If you have questions about individual animals, the adoption process or our foster program, please email us.

 - Dogs: $150 for one